panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 ## 4. React.memo() and callback functions

 Function objects follow the same principles of comparison like any object.
-The function object is equal only to itself.
+The function object equals only to itself.

 Let's compare some functions:
 ```javascript